 Steer clear of the candy and treats with a lot of added sugar, too.
 While they are technically pescatarian-friendly, you should always have your eye on the path to health.
 The American Heart Association (AHA) recommends that women and children keep their intake of added sugar to no more than 6 teaspoons each day and no more than 9 teaspoons per day for men.

 Also, consider limiting plant-based "meats," mainly because they are highly processed and may contain large amounts of sodium.
-Just because you're eating a plant-based diet doesn't mean you can go crazy with salt.
+Just because you're eating a plant-based diet doesn't mean you should go overboard with salt.
 (The AHA recommends no more than 2,300 milligrams of salt a day.)